-4 patient assessment scenarios that are actually useful
+4 patient assessment scenarios that are actually useful for EMS students

 By Greg Friese

 I was reviewing a set of case studies for a high-fidelity patient simulation program.
 They were well-prepared and factual, and the signs and symptoms logically changed if the treatment progression was accurate.